Stormtroopers surf the Severn Bore

 Descend into a Coal Mine

+Descend under the earth.
 The industrial heritage museums include “Big Pit” at the Blaenavon World Heritage Centre, which was a working coal mine.
 The guides who take you underground are almost all former miners and the tour includes a trip 300 feet (100 metres) underground.
 It is one of the best of attractions yet FREE as one of the National Museums of Wales.
 Fantastic holiday option and particularly on a wet day ( no rain underground).
 Has a minimum height restriction so unsuitable for very small children please check.

-Surf the Severn Bore (or watch others!)
+Surf the Severn Bore (better watch others!)

 The Severn Bore is one of Britain’s few truly spectacular natural phenomena.
 It is a large surge wave that can be seen in the estuary of the River Severn, where the tidal range is the 2nd highest in the world, being as much as 50 feet (approx. 15.4m).